fastrgv/hbox/README.md

 * Bumped other [soft] limits to: Max-RowCol=64, Max-Box=128 (enables solving and viewing many of the larger sasquatch puzzles).
 * Found 2 more solvable puzzles from the "small" set.
 Now solves 190/200.
 * Found that solvability versus pri3 was extremely sensitive.
 So I more carefully defined priority #3 to give more robust & reliable performance.

-**ver 1.4.0 -- 8nov2025**

-* Found and fixed a logic error (introduced a few months ago) that caused failure.
-This fix reduced the total Xsokoban-90 score back down to 59.
-* Ran the "small 200" test set & solved 188.

 #### More change-history at end of this file